 Uninstall Play Store updates and re-update again

-Unlike a rooted device that you have the option to uninstall Google Play Store, you do not have such liberty with a non rooted phone.
-Anyways you can uninstall Play Store updates; this is almost the same as unistalling Play Store.
+Unlike a rooted device that you have the option to uninstall Google Play Store, you do not have such liberty with a non-rooted phone.
+Anyways you can uninstall Play Store updates; this is almost the same as uninstalling Play Store.

 To do this: go to Settings > Apps & notifications > App info.
 Select Google Play Store from the list and tap.
 On the next page, tap the three vertical dots on the top right corner of your page and tap Uninstall updates.
 This process will return the Play Store app to its original state.
 Whereafter you can search for and update your Play Store.